Trump-Biden ‘cage fight’ stokes global perception of a country in decline, mired in chaos

 Some analysts abroad said the tenor of the debate should not have come as a surprise after the past four years.
 “Everyone is pretending as if something extraordinary has happened — that’s certainly valid in a historic context, but what happened on Tuesday was not unusual for Trump.
 That’s who he is,” said Stephan Bierling, an international politics professor at the University of Regensburg in Germany, who recently published a book on Trump’s “America First” policy.

-Bierling agreed that the United States’s standing in the world has suffered.
+Bierling agreed that the United States’ standing in the world has suffered.

 “The U.S. has always been a democratic role model — without it, us Germans wouldn’t be living in a free and democratic country,” he said.
 “Our motherland of democracy has gone down a dangerous path … and a second Trump term would severely damage its democratic norms.”

-Televised debates in the run up to elections are largely a U.S. export that have long fascinated foreign viewers, and they have caught on in Europe.
+Televised debates in the run-up to elections are largely a U.S. export that have long fascinated foreign viewers, and they have caught on in Europe.
 Journalists who have moderated such debates in their countries responded with incredulity to Tuesday night’s spectacle.

 “Insults, interruptions, noise,” Nick Robinson, a BBC journalist who moderated last year’s debate between opposition leader Jeremy Corbyn and Prime Minister Boris Johnson, wrote on Twitter.